Retiring to Spain in 2024: Benefits, Visas, Taxes…

 spanish retirement visa

-In some cases, it’s required to fill out a Spanish income tax return if you want to live in Spain.
+In some cases, it’s required to fill out a Spanish income tax return to live in Spain.
 More often than not, it’s only called for if you’ve been residing in Spain for over six months with an income or at least $24,000, or if you receive rental income above $1,100 or income from savings or capital income in excess of $1,700.
 Even if most of this income originates from the US, the income tax still comes into play.

 The cost of housing revolves around the location of the real estate in particular.
 A one-bedroom is a sizable city such as Madrid will run you an average of $900 a month.
-If you travel far enough outside of the city, however, that price can shrink down to $450.
+If you travel far enough the city, however, that price can shrink down to $450.
 A considerable number of retiree expats find themselves settling down in cities like Madrid, Valencia, Alicante, and Barcelona.
 That means that they’re subjecting themselves to higher costs of living.
 Others reside in less expensive regions like the Spanish-controlled Canary Islands, where the cost of living is more reasonable.

 What are the pitfalls of retiring to Spain?

-25 thoughts on “Retiring to Spain in 2024 with the retirement visa
+27 thoughts on “Retiring to Spain in 2024: Benefits, Visas, Taxes…

-1. Charles E Gemmell |
+2. Charles E Gemmell |

 I am a 73 year old retired engineer living in Florida.
 I would like to stay with my partner ( an EU citizen) in Malaga area six months per year.
 The NL visa seems to be the only choice.
 I read to renew in one year I must file tax in Spain.